tecnomod-um/OntoGenixLLMExperiments/README.md

-# OntoGenix LLM Experiments
+# LLM Ontology Generation Experiments

-This repository contains all experimental data, code, and resources associated with the evaluation of large language models (LLMs) for automated ontology engineering using the OntoGenix pipeline.
+This repository contains all experimental data, code, and resources associated with the evaluation of large language models (LLMs) for automated ontology engineering using the OntoGenix prompt.
 The study includes both proprietary (OpenAI) and open-source models in their base and fine-tuned variants.
 Experiments were conducted across a consistent workflow and dataset to ensure comparability.

 ## 📌 Overview

 The experiments presented in this repository aim to assess the effectiveness of LLMs in generating RDF/OWL ontologies from structured data (CSV files).
 The methodology encompasses:

-* Integration of multiple LLMs (GPT and open-source variants) into the OntoGenix ontology construction pipeline.
+* Integration of multiple LLMs (GPT and open-source variants).
 * Systematic fine-tuning of selected models using paired CSV-ontology datasets.
 * Quantitative and qualitative evaluation of the generated ontologies across various dimensions, including syntactic validity and semantic quality.